LoraLeonarda/SCbf/README.md

 # SCbf: Static Convert brain f*ck
-This is the implementation of a compiler that converts a custom language into bf, allowing the development of complex bf codes without the trouble
+This is the implementation of a compiler that converts a custom language into bf, allowing the development of complex bf codes without the bf trouble

 # Usage
 All the code is contained within `scbf.cpp`, and can be compiled like: